1iveowl/Plugin.SegmentedControl/README.md

 *Please star this project if you find it useful.
 Thank you!*

-## Why
+## Why this library?
 There are other Segmented Control libraries out there.
 This library adds two important capabilities:
-- It works across all three key platforms: iOS, Android and UWP - all other libraries I've encounted lack UWP.
+- It works across all four key platforms: iOS, Android and UWP - all other libraries I've encounted lack UWP and/or MacOS.
-- It's based on .NET Standard
+- It's based on .NET Standard 2.0

+Furthermore, this library is has more flexibility and features than other libraries that I'm aware of.

+Enjoy!
+And please don't forget to star this project if you find it useful and/or provide feedback if you run into issues or shortcomings.

 ## Supported platforms
 |Platform|Supported|Version|Renderer|